 Under section 172, an NOL generally can be carried back two years and carried forward 20 years.
 However, if the NOL is a "specified liability loss," the loss can be carried back 10 years.
-20 under a federal or state law requiring the decommissioning of a nuclear power plant (or a unit thereof).
-Section 172(f)(1)(B)(ii) provides that a liability shall be taken into account only if -

 Section 172(f)(1) defines a "specified liability loss" as including certain amounts to the extent they are taken into account in computing a NOL for a taxable year.
-An item that may be included as a specified liability loss is any amount that is allowable as a deduction under chapter 1 of the Code (other than Section 468(a)(1) or 468A(a)) which is in satisfaction of a liability
+An item that may be included as a specified liability loss is any amount that is allowable as a deduction under chapter 1 of the Code (other than Section 468(a)(1) or 468A(a)) which is in satisfaction of a liability under a federal or state law requiring the decommissioning of a nuclear power plant (or a unit thereof).
+Section 172(f)(1)(B)(ii) provides that a liability shall be taken into account only if -

-20 Section 172(b)(1)(C).
+&lt;sup>20 Section 172(b)(1)(C).